ordinary-magic/MomodoraArchipelagoRandomizer/README.md

  Active items may have incorrect amount of uses when equipped, this is fixed when saving.
  Game may crash sometimes when opening key items menu.
  Fresh Spring Leaf may be in your inventory, but the green leaf effect is tied to a flag so unless the randomizer tells you that you have found Fresh Spring Leaf you shouldn't have it.
+ Losing internet connection will desync you from archipelago.

  ## Installation
  First, make sure that you have a LiveSplit installation http://livesplit.org/downloads/.